LHX Collar Strategy

 What is a collar on LHX?

 A collar on LHX is the collar strategy applied to LHX (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With LHX stock trading near $303.83, the strikes shown on this page are snapped to the nearest listed LHX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LHX stock at $291.47 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed LHX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are LHX collar max profit and max loss calculated?